 3.3.5 - Bibliometrics of the publications during the last Academic year based on average citation index in Scopus/Web of Science or PubMed/ Indian Citation Index

-Title of the Name ofAuthor Title of journal Year of Citation Index Institutional Number of
+Title of the Paper Name ofAuthor Title of journal Year of publication

-Paper publication affiliation as citations

-mentioned in excluding self

-the publication citation

-0 0 0 0 0 0 0
+0 0 0 0 0 0

 No file uploaded.

 3.3.6 - h-Index of the Institutional Publications during the year. (based on Scopus/ Web of science)